upshawalex/mmt/README.md

 I intend for this project to be free software under the GNU GPL v3.0.

 Currently, this project is an unfinished project.
-In fact, I would go so far to describe it as an unstarted project at the moment, although I very much hope to change that in the coming weeks.
+In fact, I would go so far to describe it as an unstarted project at the moment, although I do hope to change that one of these days.